 - Homework assignments given by the teacher are meant to give the student a full week’s worth of study material for that subject.
 The parents should review the assigned work and assist the student if needed.
 Parents should also help set a daily study schedule so that the work will be completed for the following class.

-- Parents have the primary responsibility for the education of their student.
-Parents must take an active role in making sure that their student’s work is completed, and the subject matter is understood and mastered.
+- Parents have the primary responsibility for the education of their students.
+Parents must take an active role in ensuring that their student’s work is completed and the subject matter is understood and mastered.

 Grading Scale and Report Cards

-Students must have a final grade of a C or higher before being allowed to enroll in a higher course.
+Students must have a final grade of a C or higher before enrolling in a higher course.

 Weather Delays & Cancellations

 As hazardous weather conditions appear, Excelsior will look to Lexington Richland School District 5 for guidance on delays and cancellations.
-All announcements will be sent via email, so all parents need to notify us of any changes to your email address.
+All announcements will be sent via email, so all parents need to notify us of any changes to their email addresses.
 When weather conditions are suspect, parents need to check emails frequently for notifications.
-Although Excelsior looks to Lexington Richland School District 5 for guidance on weather related delays and closures, we may at our discretion open or close.
+Although Excelsior looks to Lexington Richland School District 5 for guidance on weather-related delays and closures, we may at our discretion open or close.
 Please note we do NOT follow Lexington Richland School District 5’s schedule for school holidays.